frangucc/thenodechronbook/README.md

 While this all sounds gravy, there is one thing you should note: Most of these gurus have been putting in work since they were ~12 years old.
 Mr. Gladwell would say you need to put 10,000 quality hours in before you become a master, and we agree, somewhat.
 Woah, that's still a lot of time spent on the computer geeking out!

 What Malcom G. doesn't tell you is how to spend those hours.
 That's where this book comes into play.
 Gamifyed Inc. is quickly establishing itself as a Holacratic Academy for people at all stages of the game.
-We appeal to those drawn to the upside of it all.
-We're like the scouts but for hacking.
+We're like the scouts but for hacking, driven with purpose, enthralled by the potential upside of it all.

 But why do 'hackers' really do what they do?
 What is it that's so powerful that it can make a man or woman sit for thousands of hours infront of complex code or slave away on microscopic circuits?
-What keeps them motivated and is it only about money?

 For now, let's just say that there's a secret understanding that the A+ ones have.

-> Under the guise of a secret lingo, we get high on the praise of a thousands of stars on Github.
-Elit3's from all over the planet contribute to our source.
-We cringe when people toss around buzzwords and try to sell us out by wasting our time.
+> Under the guise of a secret lingo, we level-up on the praise of a thousands of Github stars.
+Elit3's from all over the planet contribute to our source as our scripts form like Voltron and our whips go fast as hell.

 At MIT, they sometimes refer to all this jargon as the Tao of Programming and at Facebook it's known as 'The Hacker Way.'
 It's the stuff a lot of people just don't get.